Current green initiatives implemented at the Skokie Park District:

-- LED Lighting conversions have been completed at: all 10 of the Skokie Park District’s parking lots; all interior and exterior fixtures at Skokie Water Playground and Devonshire Aquatic Center; Laramie Park sports courts; the Terminal Park softball/baseball field; all exterior fixtures at Skokie Sports Park including mini golf, the batting cages and the driving range hitting structure, with the exception of the driving range lighting (these fixtures are scheduled for late 2021); the sports lighting for the eight tennis courts at the Skokie Park Tennis Center.
-The softball/baseball field lighting at Laramie Park is planned for 2021
+- LED Lighting conversions have been completed at: all 10 of the Skokie Park District’s parking lots; all interior and exterior fixtures at Laramie Park sports courts; the Terminal Park softball/baseball field; all exterior fixtures at Skokie Sports Park including mini golf, the batting cages and the driving range and its structure; the sports lighting for Oakton Park and the eight tennis courts at the Skokie Park Tennis Center.
+The sports field lighting at Laramie and Terminal Parks is complete.

 - In 2020 the district developed an Integrated Pest Management Plan.